A Note About Our Program Amid the COVID-19 Pandemic

 As you consider your internship needs, please keep the following details in mind regarding our program:

-The HPEC does not run its internship program during May, summer or winter intercessions.
+- The HPEC does not run its internship program during May, summer or winter intersessions.

 Program Goal and Objectives